 This is a great game for families or groups, where everyone will be entertained – and it’s super easy.
 Set up five hula hoops on the floor and assign a point value to each (example: the closest hoop is 10 points, the second closest 20,…, and the furthest hoop is 50 points).
 Give each player five plastic eggs.
 Have them toss the eggs into the hoops to see who can rack up the most points!

-You can decorate the eggs together with your children by painting them in individual colours, so that each player has their own coloured egg.
+You can decorate the eggs together with your children by painting them in individual colors, so that each player has their own colored egg.
 Let the fun begin!

 3- Bunny Hop Sack Race